cc-tweaked/CC-Tweaked/patchwork.md

 ```

 If a edit that is present in CC:T is not needed, I will skip over it.
-Any and all references to an issue number, are to be found on CC:T's repo. not this oen
+Any and all references to an issue number, are to be found on CC:T's repo.

+Lines that are found above a commit in this log like this one, (excluding this one) are comments about how i had to implement things that are not a simple 1:1 (excluding fabric/forge differences) conversion

 ```md
 5155e18de279a193c558aa029963486fd1294769